Category:

 By Michael Seid and Kay Ainsley, Managing Directors, MSA Worldwide

 Few of us had ever experienced turning an entire franchise system back on, and none of us had ever done it after a national business interruption.
-We have identified a few critical learnings:
+We identified a few critical learnings:

 1. There is no one-size-fits-all approach to re-opening franchise systems.
 Franchise systems differ in industry, size, resources, leadership, maturity, geography, culture, customer profiles, regulations, economics, and relationship between the franchisor and the franchisees.
 Fungible solutions and best practices adopted by others are not likely to work for everyone, even in the same industry subset.
 Solutions need to be contextual.